-Blake Griffin out for remainder of playoffs with toe injury
+Blake Griffin will miss the remainder of the playoffs with a right toe injury

 Utah is dealing with a major injury of its own.
 Star center Rudy Gobert was injured on the first play of the series, missing Games 2 and 3.
 Gobert impacted Utah’s success more than Griffin did in L.A. during the regular season, so if both are sidelined, the series remains up in the air.
 But any threat that the Clippers might have posed beyond the first round has been severely diminished, if not extinguished.

-Griffin will be re-evaluated by a foot and ankle specialist when the team returns to L.A., the team said.
+Griffin will be re-evaluated by a foot and ankle specialist when the team returns to L.A., the Clippers said.

+Griffin and Paul are both expected to decline their player options for the 2017-18 season this summer, becoming unrestricted free agents.
+Clippers coach Doc Rivers publicly lobbied team owner Steve Ballmer this week to re-sign both players and keep the core together, despite the team’s inability to get past the second round of the playoffs with Griffin, Paul and DeAndre Jordan all playing together.

+Griffin has long been the subject of trade rumors, even as the Clippers have shown little interest in dealing him.
+Should he hit free agency, as expected, teams will be lining up for the five-time All-Star’s services, and the Oklahoma City Thunder — Griffin’s hometown team — are expected to be first in line.
+All of which makes you wonder if his toe injury signals the final chapter of his seven-year career in L.A.